Qwazertyx/Data-Science-Logistic-Regression/README.md

 - The project follows educational best practices by implementing core algorithms manually
 - Visualizations are optimized for readability with proper label formatting and spacing

-## 👤 Author

-Demonstrating proficiency in data science, statistical analysis, and machine learning implementation.

 ---

-**Built with ❤️ for data science and machine learning**